How to Find and Choose a Washington Mesothelioma Lawyer

 Occupational Asbestos Exposure in Washington

 Many Washingtonians were exposed to asbestos while at work.
 For example, studies showed workers at the Hanford Nuclear Site were exposed to asbestos.
-One study of former construction workers at the site showed they were 11 times more likely than the general public to develop mesothelioma.
+A study of former construction workers at the site showed they were 11 times more likely than the general public to develop mesothelioma.
 It was designated as a Superfund Site in 1988.

 High-Risk Jobs in Washington